jxxcarlson/math-markdown/README.md

 [markdown.minilatex.app](https://markdown.minilatex.app)
 for a working example.

-We will be working to expand the coverage of Math Markdown.
+I am currently working on a much better parser.
+See the `Block.elm` file.

 ## Example